 - Rinse the fresh asparagus with clean water and then boil it for 4 to 5 minutes using very little water.

-- Transfer the above and blend it to a smooth consistency.
+- Transfer the boiled asparagus to a food processor and blend it to a smooth consistency.

 - Strain the mixture to get rid of any asparagus strings.